Don’t miss our big event: Day of Dialogue: Thursday 4 September 2014: read more about this important event

 If we behave with civility now, and look constructively at the ways in which we handle differences of view and difficult questions, we will prepare ourselves for the aftermath.

 To show the world that Scotland can conduct a civil, civilised and thorough examination of the issues that leaves a legacy for building a constructive future, whatever the outcome, would surely be a worthy ambition for us all.

-To that end, more than 200 people have already signed up to our Commitment to Respectful Dialogue.
-We hope to increase that number.
+To that end, more than 240 people have already signed up to our Commitment to Respectful Dialogue.
 More importantly, we hope that many people will take this Commitment and use it in conversations about Scotland’s future.

 We have received over £2000 in donations which will help us to cover the costs incurred so far.
 If you would like to add your financial support please donate here.
 Thank you.